 Margie called me because her milk supply had plummeted to practically nothing.
 Her baby could not breastfeed, but she had been pumping since his birth so she has always known exactly how much milk she produced.

 After Margie’s milk came in, she was able to pump 4 ounces every 2 hours—with a hand pump!
 She continued pumping regularly and always had more than her baby could eat.
 When her baby was 2 months old, her doctor recommended the Mirena IUD.
 She agreed that it sounded like a good birth control method for her.
 She noticed a gradual, slight dip in her milk supply within a week.
 She thought maybe it was because of the hand pump, so she tried a professional grade pump.
 Her supply continued to decrease, so she rented a hospital grade pump.
 There was no improvement.
 A mere six weeks after the IUD was inserted, her milk supply had practically vanished—down to 2 oz per day.
 She had the IUD removed.

 Margie is now working hard, with my guidance, to increase her milk production.
 There is no doubt in her mind (or mine) what caused her supply to plummet.
 It makes me sad that anyone would have to go through what she has gone through.
 Especially since it was completely avoidable.

-Note: Many breastfeeding mothers use the Mirena IUD or the “mini-pill” with no noticeable effect on breastfeeding.
+Note: Many breastfeeding mothers use these IUDs or the “mini-pill” with no noticeable effect on breastfeeding.
 Unfortunately, it’s impossible to predict how an individual mom’s milk supply will react to the introduction of progestin.